Policies and Procedures

 REVIEW OF CERTIFICATION APPLICATION

-Once a completed certification application is received, the package will begin the review process.
-The review is completed by the Certification Committee that verifies that all of the documents are present, in order, accurate, truthful, and valid.
+Once a complete certification application is received, the applicant's package will begin the review process.
+The review is completed by the Certification Committee that verifies that all of the documents are present are in order and current.

 The certification review is comprised of three phases for quality and integrity assurance: